gamesbook/protograf/docs/source/additional_commands.rst

 - *face* - the name of the font
 - *size* - the font "height" in points
 - *stroke* - the font color; either a built-in color or a hexadecimal value
+- *style* - a specific style name that differs from the default style, which is often termed "regular"
+- *directory* - a location where the font file(s) can be found

 .. |fc1| image:: images/custom/commands/fonts.png